f4gkr/libgkr4gpu/README.md

 - We want two output streams :
   - first one is 2 MHz wide, centered at +25 MHz
   - seconde one is 5 MHz wide, centered at -10 MHz
 - Every 200 cycles, the app turns on/off Channel 1
-- Every 200 cycles, the app changes the center frequency of channel 2

 To compile & enjoy :